 Digital marketing, specifically through email, is an essential tool for any B2B healthcare marketing strategy.
-While face-to-face interaction remains an important part of the industry, the proliferation of digital-first healthcare communications has changed how to successfully get your products in front of healthcare professionals.
-That means having a robust, high-quality list.
+With the recent prioritization of digital-first healthcare communications, getting your products in front of the right healthcare professionals (HCPs) largely depends on you having a robust, high-quality email list.

-There’s no shortage of email lists out there claiming to target the right healthcare professionals, but the truth is that it can be a challenge to find high-quality, clean lists that will help you succeed.
+While there’s no shortage of email lists out there claiming to target the right healthcare professionals—from physicians and pharmacists to nurses and counselors—the truth is it can be a challenge to find premium, clean lists that will help your campaign.
 The good news is that it doesn’t have to be!

-List cleanliness refers to making sure that you’re using active email addresses and talking to people who are listening.
-Otherwise you’re throwing your money away.
+List cleanliness means maintaining active, engaged email addresses and talking to people who are listening.
+Otherwise, you’re throwing your money away.

 To determine the cleanliness of a list, ask your provider the following questions:

 - How were the emails sourced?
 Does each physician on this list know that their email address is included?
 And are these addresses active and up to date?